-2.12.4 The means of carrying out DIP On-Boarding checks shall be discussed with the DIP Applicant before commencement.
+2.13.4 The means of carrying out DIP On-Boarding checks shall be discussed with the DIP Applicant before commencement.

-2.12.5 Where Code Bodies carry out similar checks to these Non-Functional On-Boarding Checks as part of their Industry Code Qualification the DIP Manager may accept them as compliance with these checks.
+2.13.5 Where Code Bodies carry out similar checks to these On-Boarding Checks as part of their Industry Code Qualification or MHHS Qualification the DIP Manager may accept them as compliance with these checks.
 Similarly, where the DIP Manager’s checks could be of assistance to Code Bodies, the DIP manager may share their findings.

+2.13.6 DCPs may carry out checks on behalf of DIP Applicants in the DIP On-Boarding process.
+Where a DCP has already demonstrated compliance on behalf of another DIP Applicant or DIP User it is possible to ‘place reliance’ on those findings, so it will not need to be checked again.

+2.13.7 The DIP Manager may produce guidance for DIP Applicants and DCPs on the role of DCPs in the DIP On-Boarding process.
+When considering the role of DCPs in the DIP On-Boarding process, DIP Participants should be mindful paragraph 2.13.5

-2.13 Issue Resolution
+2.14 Issue Resolution